Luis Diaz and the emotional message he sent to Jurgen Klopp after saying goodbye to the Liverpool coach

-yourgen club He surprised everyone at the beginning of this year by announcing that by the end of the 2023-2024 season he would not assume the position of coach of the club.
-Liverpool.
+yourgen club He surprised everyone at the beginning of this year by announcing the end of the 2023-2024 season He will no longer be Liverpool’s manager.

+(Also: Officially: The era of Arne Slott, Luis Diaz’s new coach at Liverpool, begins)

 Great greetings